Rapptz/Shinobi/reference.md

 **Default value:** `-static`

 The flags to be passed to the linker during linking time.
 Usually to set if something is statically linked or dynamically linked.
 These flags are passed before `LIB_PATHS` and `LIBS`.

 ### OBJDIR

 **Default value:** `obj`

 Similar to `BUILDDIR`, the directory where the resulting .o files are stored.
 This variable shouldn't have a leading / or \ as that will probably mess up the resulting output file.
 If the directory contains spaces, quotes should be used around the directory.
 It makes no sense to have multiple values for this variable.

 ### SRCDIR

 **Default value:** `./`

 The directory that is recursively searched to find `.cpp`, `.cxx`, `.cc`, `.c++`, and `.c` files for building.
 The resulting files are then built separately and linked together to an executable whose name is given by the `PROJECT_NAME` variable.
 By default, `shinobi` looks for every file that meets the requirements specified earlier.
 If the directory contains spaces, quotes should be used around the directory.
-Currently only one directory is supported, though more directories will be supported soon.
+Multiple directories are supported.